IS-601862/mini_project1/tutorial2/git_basics.md

 ## Pull
 If push is uploading, what you think pull means?
 Exactly!
 Pull in git is what downloading is in normal computer terms.
 Pull means to download or retrieve "pushed" files from remote repository to local repository, so you can have access to it on your local repository.
 There is another command called "fetch", which also does what downloading does, however the main difference between fetch and pull is that, fetch only download files, while pull not only downloads it but also opens and merge (update) with your work so you get start working from the point left off by "pusher".
-To use pull, just use command "git pull".
+To use pull, just use command

+    git pull

 Example: if you are on stage 2 of some process and someone else "pushed" file with level 5, when you use "git pull", the system will download that file and also merge it with your system, so its updated to level 5 so you can work from there and on.

 ## Remote add / remove / show